 The Health Department offers a variety of benefits to its employees, with many of the options outlined below.

-Participation in the Kentucky Employees Retirement System is mandatory for full-time employees and those working 100 hours or more per month.
-Members become fully vested in KERS after five years.
-The employee contribution for those starting in KERS after September 1, 2008, is 6.0% and is tax deferred until the employee receives the funds.
+Participation in the Kentucky Public Pension Authority is mandatory for full-time employees and those working 100 hours or more per month.
+Members become fully vested in KPPA after five years.
+The employee contribution for those starting in KPPA after September 1, 2008, is 6.0% and is tax-deferred until the employee receives the funds.
 If an employee leaves employment prior to retirement, 5% of the funds may be returned to the employee with interest (refunds are subject to early withdrawal penalties.)
 See www.kyret.ky.gov.

 Deferred compensation plan